 Jo Nesbø does not write like someone who enjoys playing with language and indulging in a bit of purple prose.
 His writing is devoid of frippery, excessive verbiage, lengthy inner monologues, subliminal messaging, complicated techniques or even particularly fancy choice of words.
 He writes detective fiction and thrillers, and contrary to the plot of this novel, Blood on Snow, his writing style is so plain as to be spartan.
-In this, the second of two “Olav Johansen” novels, both published in 2015, the story of his “fixer” is presented very simply, straightforwardly, even pithily, using direct first person narration.
+In this, the first of two “Olav Johansen” novels, both published in 2015, the story of his “fixer”, Olav Johansen, is presented very simply, straightforwardly, even pithily, using direct first person narration.
 Olav Johansen is smart, but flawed, dyslexic, weedy-looking, and a confirmed romantic.
 And like many romantic heroes, his sentimentality eventually gets him killed.
 (Though in the follow-up novel, Midnight Sun, he is alive…?!)

 Plot and writing style

 But while the character of Johansen goes about saving, bedding and being lied to by the wife of his gang-leader or “alternative economy developer” boss, Nesbø manages to keep the tension in the plot by building in a little twist or surprise every so often, just to keep the reader on their toes, and the surprising ending, saved until the last four pages of the novel, turns the plot and the character upside down.

 The book was an airport purchase, when I was getting really bored and tired at Keflavik Airport in Reykjavik, Iceland.
 I was hoping for some cool, pared-down Scandinavian Noir, and snow and Oslo sounded appealing in the summer heat radiating off the surrounding lava fields.
 The opening lines, in particular, sounded temptingly cold: